Like You, Taylor Cassidy Is Best Friends With The Snooze Button

 What’s something you wish you did every day?
 I wish I woke up at the first alarm every day.
 I have always been best friends with the snooze button, but one day I want to break that habit and get out of bed without the extra five minutes.

-What’s your favorite piece of advice that you’ve gotten?
-My mom has said this to both me and my sister since we were little: "Your talent will make room for you."
+What’s your favourite piece of advice that you’ve received?
+My mum has said this to both me and my sister since we were little: "Your talent will make room for you."
 By saying this, she encouraged us not to focus on other people's opinions, but on pouring love and effort into bettering ourselves as people and as creatives.

-What’s your least-favorite piece of advice that you’ve gotten?
-My least favorite piece of advice is something many other creators have told me on how to be a successful creative: Make sure to keep up with trends.
+What’s your least-favourite piece of advice that you’ve received?
+My least favourite piece of advice is something many other creators have told me on how to be a successful creative: Make sure to keep up with trends.
 It's absolutely not bad advice.
 In fact, it's great advice for growth online.
-But it's my least-favorite, because it's easy to put so much of your energy into staying relevant that originality loses its place as a priority.
+But it's my least-favourite, because it's easy to put so much of your energy into staying relevant that originality loses its place as a priority.
 I felt so much more at peace with myself when I had more original content than [trendy videos].
 I heard a quote one time that describes it perfectly: "Create the art you need to see in the world."

 Advertisement